IEntin/ClientServer/docs/README.md

 4GB RAM\
 4 cores

-Any distribution and version supporting C++20 is expected to work as well.
+Any distribution and/or version supporting C++20 is expected to work as well.

 LZ4 must be installed:\
-sudo apt-get install liblz4-dev
+'sudo apt-get install liblz4-dev'

-Header only boost libraries, currently boost 1_84.
+Header only boost libraries, currently boost 1_84 must be installed.

 google tests must be installed:\
 sudo apt-get install libgtest-dev\